Building a New Course in Canvas

 If your course is appearing under Unpublished Courses, it is hidden from students but visible to you.
 You have the option to publish it for preview week.
 Courses are automatically published at the start of the semester.
 If you requested your course after those dates, you would need to publish the course manually.

-Please note that Canvas courses will remain available to instructors for 18 months after the end of the semester when the course is taught, after which the course will be deleted.
+Please note that Canvas courses will remain available to instructors for 18 months after the end of the semester when the course is taught, after which the course will be archived.

 Your course will be empty except for a template to help you get started.

 Your departmental Academic Scheduling Representative is responsible for enrolling your TA(s) in SPIRE.
-Graduate TAs should be enrolled as "Teaching Assistant Section Leader" and Undergraduate TAs as "Moodle/BB."
 Once associated with a class in SPIRE, TA(s) will automatically be given access to the Canvas course.

-To allow a TA to add content to your course or manage the gradebook, see Access to Canvas for Teaching Assistants.
+To allow a TA to add content to your course or manage the gradebook, see Assigning a Canvas Role in CAPS.